Code-Institute-Submissions/citiEscapems2/README.md

 Wireframes created with Balsamiq.
 Project was developed from initial wireframes however changes were made to the final project outcome.
-Wireframe located in  [HERE](#).
+Initially I was planning on a beach theme and package holidays but changed my plan throughout the project.
+Wireframe located in  [HERE](https://github.com/TheBigBushman/citiEscapems2/tree/master/assets/wireframe).

 ## Features